 The impacts of ozone depletion are also felt by the ocean, as the wind stress over the Southern Ocean increased.
-The strengthening of the surface westerlies driven by ozone depletion and enhanced by climate change is tightly linked to an increase in the wind stress over the Southern Ocean.
-In response, to the wind stress changes the northward Ekman transport

-- 60 across the Southern Ocean increased, leading to enhanced divergence (convergence) and upwelling (downwelling) to the south (north) of the maximum westerly wind stress, and therefore enhancing the ventilation of the Southern Ocean (e.g., Waugh et al., 2013).
-The Southern Ocean accounts for about 40% of the global oceanic carbon sink (e.g., Khatiwala et al., 2009) and there is evidence that ozone depletion weakened the uptake of CO_2 in this region, through its effect on the upwelling of carbon-rich deep waters (Le Quéré et al., 2007; Lenton et al., 2009).
-Both the increase in the Southern Ocean ventilation and the - 65 decrease in the oceanic CO2 uptake are indicators of an enhanced Meridional Overturning Circulation (MOC).
-These changes in ocean circulation, possibly in combination with changes in surface heat fluxes, led to changes in surface and subsurface temperature (Ferreira et al., 2015; Solomon et al., 2015a; Li et al., 2016, 2021; Seviour et al., 2016).
-Coupled climate models simulate a two-stage response to a sudden stratospheric ozone loss: cold (warm) SST anomalies occur south (north) of 50°S in a fast response caused by advection due to anomalous Ekman transport, followed by a widespread warming of the Southern - 70 Ocean, in a slow response caused by anomalous upwelling (Ferreira et al., 2015; Seviour et al., 2016).
-There are, however large intermodel differences in the magnitude and timescale of these responses (Seviour et al., 2019).
-Earlier sStudies that useding low resolution models indeed showed that the subpolar meridional overturning cell and the Antarctic Circumpolar Current (ACC)and strengthens and shift poleward (e.g., Oke and England, 2004; Fyfe and Saenko, 2006; Sigmond et al., 2011; Ferreira et al., 2015; Solomon et al., 2015a) (e.g., Fyfe and Saenko, 2006; Sigmond et al., 2011; Ferreira et al., 2015; Solomon et al., 2015a) - 75 (ACC) shifts poleward (e.g., Oke and England, 2004) and its transport increases (e.g., Fyfe and Saenko, 2006; Sigmond et al., 2011) in response to the poleward intensification of the wind stress over the Southern Ocean.
-However, another important consequence of the westerly wind stress strengthening is the intensification of eddy activity in the Southern Ocean (e.g., Morrison and Hogg, 2013; Hogg et al., 2015; Patara et al., 2016), which cannot be properly simulated in models that do not have a sufficiently high resolution.
-In high resolution models that resolve the oceanic mesoscale eddies, the enhanced eddy activity - 80 offsets the effects of the enhanced Ekman transport on the meridional overturning circulation and the ACC.drives changes in the MOC that oppose the changes due to enhanced Ekman transportin a mechanisms These effects are known as "eddy compensation" (e.g., Farneti et al., 2010; Viebahn and Eden, 2010) and "eddy saturation" (e.g., Farneti et al., 2010; Morrison and Hogg, 2013), respectively, and result in weaker overturning and ACC changes than expected from the increase in the wind stress.
-Therefore, the residual MOC changes are weaker than simulated by low resolution models, but the compensation is not - 85 perfect (Farneti et al., 2010; Morrison and Hogg, 2013; Munday et al., 2013).
-Similarly, while the changes in Ekman transport and Ekman pumping act to increase the tilt of the isopycnals across the ACC and therefore the ACC transport, the eddies offset these changes by flattening the isopycnals.
-This is known as "eddy saturation" and results in minimal changes in the ACC transport due to the increased wind stress (e.g., Farneti et al., 2010; Morrison and Hogg, 2013).
-Observations seem to support this the eddy saturation mechanism, as past changes in temperature and salinity within the ACC resulted only in a deepening - 90 of the isopycnals, consistent with a poleward shift of the ACC, but not in a change in the meridional tilt of the isopycnals, implying that the ACC transport has not changed (Böning et al., 2008).
-This highlights the importance of using climate models that are capable of capturing the effects of eddies for studying the future changes in the Southern Ocean circulation, as it is the case of the model used in this study.
+In response, the northward Ekman transport across the Southern Ocean increased, leading to enhanced divergence (convergence) and upwelling (downwelling) to the south (north) of the maximum westerly wind stress, and therefore enhancing the ventilation of the Southern Ocean (e.g., Waugh et al., 2013).
+These changes in ocean circulation, possibly in combination with changes in

+- 45 surface heat fluxes, led to changes in surface and subsurface temperatures (Ferreira et al., 2015; Solomon et al., 2015a; Li et al., 2016, 2021; Seviour et al., 2016).
+Coupled climate models simulate a two-stage response to a sudden stratospheric ozone loss: cold (warm) SST anomalies occur south (north) of 50°S in a fast response caused by advection due to anomalous Ekman transport, followed by a widespread warming of the Southern Ocean, in a slow response caused by anomalous upwelling (Ferreira et al., 2015; Seviour et al., 2016).
+There are, however large intermodel differences in the magnitude and timescale of these - 50 responses (Seviour et al., 2019).
+Studies using low resolution models showed that the subpolar meridional overturning cell and the Antarctic Circumpolar Current (ACC) strengthen and shift poleward (e.g., Oke and England, 2004; Fyfe and Saenko, 2006; Sigmond et al., 2011; Ferreira et al., 2015; Solomon et al., 2015a) in response to the poleward intensification of the wind stress over the Southern Ocean.
+However, another important consequence of the westerly wind stress strengthening is the intensification of eddy activity in the Southern Ocean (e.g., Morrison and Hogg, 2013; Hogg et al., 2015; Patara et al., 2016), - 55 which cannot be properly simulated in models that do not have a sufficiently high resolution.
+In high resolution models that resolve the oceanic mesoscale eddies, the enhanced eddy activity offsets the effects of the enhanced Ekman transport on the meridional overturning circulation and the ACC.
+These effects are known as "eddy compensation" (e.g., Farneti et al., 2010;

+Viebahn and Eden, 2010) and "eddy saturation" (e.g., Farneti et al., 2010; Morrison and Hogg, 2013), respectively, and result in weaker overturning and ACC changes than expected from the increase in the wind stress.
+Observations seem to support the